JuliaPhysics/Mueller.jl/docs/src/examples.md

 Sp = M * S
 ```

-The light is  attenuated due to the linear polarizer, which is required to apply the phase change with the QWP to appropriately create  circular polarization.
-We can gain more intuition for this process by looking at the polarization ellipses of the light between the components
+The light is attenuated due to the linear polarizer, which is required for the QWP to apply the phase shift which creates circular polarization.
+We can gain more intuition for this process by looking at the polarization ellipses of the light between each step

 ```@example circular
 using Plots